What is psoriasis?

-In psoriasis, a type of immune cell known as a T cell builds up in the skin and start to attack the healthy skin cells by mistake.
-These T cells and the chemicals they produce trigger the skin to produce new skin cells at a faster rate than normal.
-The skin cells are created and then die in the space of a few days, rather than the normal of 28 days.
-The dead skin cells build up on the surface of the skin, leading to thickening of the skin and shedding as scales.
+In psoriasis, a type of immune cell known as a T lymphocyte builds up in the skin and start to attack the healthy skin cells by mistake.
+These T lymphocytes and the chemicals they produce trigger the skin to produce new skin cells at a faster rate than normal.
+The skin cells are created and then die in the space of a few days, rather than the normal cycle of 28 days.
+The dead skin cells build up on the surface of the skin, leading to the thickening, shedding and scaling of the skin.

 Psoriasis has a tendency to run in families.
 It is believed that one in three people with psoriasis has a close relative with the condition.

-Other factors may trigger and exacerbate a flare-up of psoriasis include:
+Other factors that may trigger and exacerbate a flare-up of psoriasis include:

 Common types of psoriasis

 There are many different types of psoriasis.
 Usually, only one type appears at a time.
 Sometimes, two different types can occur together.
 One type of psoriasis may change into another type or may become more severe.
 Psoriasis appears in a variety of forms with distinct characteristics:

 - Plaque psoriasis (psoriasis vulgaris) – the most common form of psoriasis, characterised by raised, inflamed, red lesions covered by a silvery white scale which can be itchy and sore.
 It can appear anywhere on the body, but is typically found on the elbows, knees, scalp and lower back.